 Bucks Brook State Forest - loop is a 5.5 mile lightly trafficked loop trail located near Georgetown, New York that features a river and is rated as moderate.
-The trail is primarily used for hiking and birding and is accessible from January until January.
+The trail is primarily used for hiking and birding and is best used from January until January.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Park on Ridge Rd. just south of Ratville Rd.
 Many leaves turning and many on the ground.
 There was some blow down but the FLT part of the trail is very well maintained and the trail was cleared for hiking.
 The non FLT part of the hike is a return trip to your car on the dirt Bucks Brook Rd.
 This is a great hike any time of the year.
 Look for the FLT signs and enter the forest going easterly, making this loop hike a clockwise loop.
 The FLT portion has a trail register near Bucks Brook Rd exit and be sure to use it.
 There was some huge trees down across the trail but the FLT trail maintainers have done a great job opening up the trail for easy walking.
 Once you reach Bucks Brook Rd. from the forest, turn right and go uphill back to Ridge Rd. and your car.
 The hike up the hill has a great creek almost all the way and gorge walls that are impressive.
 Enjoy this hike and be safe.